Advanced Search

 • Available Online: 2025-10-23

 • Objective Multimodal Sentiment Analysis (MSA) has shown considerable promise in interdisciplinary domains such as Natural Language Processing (NLP) and Affective Computing, particularly by integrating information from ElectroEncephaloGraphy (EEG) signals, visual images, and text to classify sentiment polarity and provide a comprehensive understanding of human emotional states.
 However, in complex real-world scenarios, challenges including missing modalities, limited high-level semantic correlation learning across modalities, and the lack of mechanisms to guide cross-modal information transfer substantially restrict the generalization ability and accuracy of sentiment recognition models.
 To address these limitations, this study proposes a Multimodal Hypergraph Learning Guidance method with Global Noise Enhancement (MHLGNE), designed to improve the robustness and performance of MSA under conditions of missing modality information in complex environments.
-Methods The overall architecture of the MHLGNE model is illustrated in Figure 2 and consists of the Adaptive Global Noise Sampling Module, the Multimodal Hypergraph Learning Guiding Module, and the Sentiment Prediction Target Module.
+Methods The overall architecture of the MHLGNE model is illustrated in Fig. 2 and consists of the Adaptive Global Noise Sampling Module, the Multimodal Hypergraph Learning Guiding Module, and the Sentiment Prediction Target Module.
 A pretrained language model is first applied to encode the multimodal input data.
 To simulate missing modality conditions, the input data are constructed with incomplete modal information, where a modality $ m\in \{e,v,t\} $ is randomly absent.
 The adaptive global noise sampling strategy is then employed to supplement missing modalities from a global perspective, thereby improving adaptability and enhancing both robustness and generalization in complex environments.
 This design allows the model to handle noisy data and missing modalities more effectively.
 The Multimodal Hypergraph Learning Guiding Module is further applied to capture high-level semantic correlations across different modalities, overcoming the limitations of conventional methods that rely only on feature alignment and fusion.
 By guiding cross-modal information transfer, this module enables the model to focus on essential inter-modal semantic dependencies, thereby improving sentiment prediction accuracy.
 Finally, the performance of MHLGNE is compared with that of State-Of-The-Art (SOTA) MSA models under two conditions: complete modality data and randomly missing modality information.
 Results and Discussions Three publicly available MSA datasets (SEED-IV, SEED-V, and DREAMER) are employed, with features extracted from EEG signals, visual images, and text.
 To ensure robustness, standard cross-validation is applied, and the training process is conducted with iterative adjustments to the noise sampling strategy, modality fusion method, and hypergraph learning structure to optimize sentiment prediction.
 Under the complete modality condition, MHLGNE is observed to outperform the second-best M2S model across most evaluation metrics, with accuracy improvements of 3.26%, 2.10%, and 0.58% on SEED-IV, SEED-V, and DREAMER, respectively.
 Additional metrics also indicate advantages over other SOTA methods.
 Under the random missing modality condition, MHLGNE maintains superiority over existing MSA approaches, with improvements of 1.03% in accuracy, 0.24% in precision, and 0.08 in Kappa score.
 The adaptive noise sampling module is further shown to effectively compensate for missing modalities.
 Unlike conventional models that suffer performance degradation under such conditions, MHLGNE maintains robustness by generating complementary information.
 In addition, the multimodal hypergraph structure enables the capture of high-level semantic dependencies across modalities, thereby strengthening cross-modal information transfer and offering clear advantages when modalities are absent.
 Ablation experiments confirm the independent contributions of each module.
 The removal of either the adaptive noise sampling or the multimodal hypergraph learning guiding module results in notable performance declines, particularly under high-noise or severely missing modality conditions.
 The exclusion of the cross-modal information transfer mechanism causes a substantial decline in accuracy and robustness, highlighting its essential role in MSA.
 Conclusions The MHLGNE model, equipped with the Adaptive Global Noise Sampling Module and the Multimodal Hypergraph Learning Guiding Module, markedly improves the performance of MSA under conditions of missing modalities and in tasks requiring effective cross-modal information transfer.
 Experiments on SEED-IV, SEED-V, and DREAMER confirm that MHLGNE exceeds SOTA MSA models across multiple evaluation metrics, including accuracy, precision, Kappa score, and F1 score, thereby demonstrating its robustness and effectiveness.
 Future work may focus on refining noise sampling strategies and developing more sophisticated hypergraph structures to further strengthen performance under extreme modality-missing scenarios.
 In addition, this framework has the potential to be extended to broader sentiment analysis tasks across diverse application domains.

 • loading